markbastian/clojure-club/README.md

 We'll discuss it next week.
 The focus will be on reducers, but if there's time we might get to transducers.

+To begin, you might want to try using reducers on [this example submitted by Mike](https://github.com/markbastian/clojure-club/blob/master/src/main/cljc/clojure_club/playground/reducer_problem.clj).
+Be sure to make your own version so everyone isn't clobbering each other.

 Mike is leading the discussion.

  #### April 14<sup>th</sup>: [Universal Computation Engine](https://www.4clojure.com/problem/121)